Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/2-Setup the project/index.en.md

+{{< admonition type=info title="‎ " open=true >}}
-{{< callout emoji="ℹ️" text="For the purposes of this blog, I will only focus on mobile application development using Visual Studio.
-It is much more intuitive to use and that is what appeals to any true novice." >}}
+For the purposes of this blog, I will only focus on mobile application development using Visual Studio.
+It is much more intuitive to use and that is what appeals to any true novice.
+{{< /admonition >}}